Why adverse weather is a concern for the elderly

 Age UK state that an elderly person dies every seven minutes from the winter cold in the UK, with economic and social factors combining to create difficult circumstances.
 Recent figures indicate that up to 60% of elderly people will ration heating to save money, while 40% are considering reducing their spending on food to supplement heating costs.
 Over 50% believed that their pension would not be sufficient even to cover a reduced heating bill.

-Most of the health complaints that effect the elderly at this time of year can be avoided with prior planning.
+Most of the health complaints that affect the elderly at this time of year can be avoided with prior planning.
 So, here’s the key risks to look out for and how to minimise them.

 The effects of adverse weather on the health of the elderly